Whilst the current situation continues please note that our offices are now closed. We are contactable by email or by telephone.

 This approach is usually successful.

-However, if your debt remains unpaid, we can begin formal legal action by issuing a letter of claim (called a Letter Before Action), which includes a demand for payment of your debt (including interest and compensation if appropriate), and explains that, should the debt not be paid by a specified deadline, court proceedings will follow.
+If the debt to your business remains unpaid, we can begin formal legal action by issuing a letter of claim (called a Letter Before Action), which includes a demand for payment of your debt (including interest and compensation if appropriate), and explains that, should the debt not be paid by a specified deadline, court proceedings will follow.

 On many occasions, this formal, legal step is all that is required to recover your debt.